-He has a wealth of experience in handling cases where the client has suffered life changing injuries arising from road traffic accidents, workplace accidents. accidents in public places and defective product claims.
+He has a wealth of experience in handling cases where the client has suffered life changing injuries arising from road traffic accidents, workplace accidents, accidents in public places and defective product claims.

 In particular, Daniel has a special interest in amputation cases, brain / head injuries and serious orthopaedic and psychiatric conditions.
-He also has a vast amount of experience in representing bereaved families and friends who have lost a love one through negligence.
+He also has a vast amount of experience in representing bereaved families and friends who have lost a loved one through negligence.